Tuesday, November 30, 2010

 1 stick butter

 Puree one of the diced tomatoes with the basil.
+Sometimes I puree it all - just depends on what texture you like.
 Combine tomatoes, broth, juice in large pan over medium high heat.
 Brign to a gentle boil and reduce heat simmering 30 minutes.
 Add cream, butter, salt and pepper.
 Continue stirring over low heat until ready to serve.